staab/bombadillo/README.md

 > Tom sang most of the time, but it was chiefly nonsense, or else perhaps a strange language unknown to the hobbits, an ancient language whose words were mainly those of wonder and delight.

 Bombadillo is a simple invented language inspired by the [songs](https://allpoetry.com/Tom-Bombadil's-Song) and speech of [Tom Bombadil](https://www.thetolkienforum.com/wiki/Tom-Bombadil), from The Lord of the Rings.

+This language is meant to aid poets in expressing their "wonder and delight", especially in the comforts of home, nature, and other peaceful pursuits.
+Bombadillo shuns the harness of scientific accuracy; it knows nothing of the works of men's hands, of numbers, tools, or reason; and it abhors perversion, evil, and darkness.

 "Bombadillo" means song, and should be spoken in a musical, full, [woody](http://montypython.50webs.com/scripts/Series_4/23.htm) way, with a bias toward Anapestic emphasis (u u /, e.g., "understand").

 # Sample